Student Life and Services

 - promote LAU’s highest interests,

-- cultivate its culture as stated in its mission and vision,
+- cultivate the university’s culture as stated in its mission and vision,

 - advance the welfare and concerns of the LAU student population,